florind/bootstrap.js/readme.md

     ./init-webapp.sh target-dir <options>

-and at the end of the bootstrap process, a fully functional application skeleton will be ready in target-dir.
-If one of the supported cloud environments is supplied, the app will also be deployed in that environment.
+and at the end of the bootstraping process, a fully functional application skeleton will be ready in target-dir, on a local git repo and
+(optionally) pushed to the cloud.
+This skeleton should provide enough breadth to start developing your own web app in style.